Julia-Wagner/PyChef/README.md

 ## **Future Enhancements**

-Some features I would like to add to this application in the future are:
+I believe I added all the necessary features for a fully-functioning real-world application.
+The project is ready for production and has implemented all the planned features.
+Some additions I would like to make to this application in the future are:

 - Connect the project to a real database instead of the worksheets.
 - Give the users the possibility to edit a recipe.
 I thought about adding that but decided not to as it is not necessary for the scope of this project.
 I do not think I could implement this with a good user experience without having the possibility of clicking and using arrow controls to navigate the information to edit.